Dancing Deer Baking Co.: History

 Dancing Deer was incorporated in 1994 by three founders, Suzanne Lombardi, a baker who originated many of Dancing Deer's recipes, Ayis Antoniou, a business strategist and Trish Karter, an artist and businesswoman.

 The company started out in a former pizza parlor in West Roxbury, Massachusetts on a busy street corner with a couple of convection ovens.
 At that time, their specialty was cakes, sold primarily to cafes and restaurants.
 In 1996, they brought out a line of packaged consumer goods under the Dancing Deer label.
 The company reported revenues of more than $10 million by 2007.

 In 2008, the company made a strategic decision to focus on growing the corporate gift portion of the business.
 Dancing Deer has the ability to print the corporate logos on gift tins and boxes and cookies can be imprinted with corporate logos.
 Revenues from corporate gifts represented about 15% of annual revenues in 2008 and by late 2008 this was up to over 18%.

 In September 2010, Karter stepped down from her role as CEO of the company to pursue a life outside of baking.
+Nevertheless, in subsequent years, she made several unsuccessful attempts to repurchase the business from its owners, which comprised the private equity firms Ironwood Capital, Generation Equity Capital, and River Hollow Partners.
 Frank Carpenito became CEO in 2010 and left the position in July 2016.

+In 2024, Dancing Deer filed for Chapter 11 bankruptcy.